-Police veteran hailed for WA reform efforts named New Orleans chief
+Police veteran hailed for reform efforts in Washington, California nominated to be New Orleans chief

-NEW ORLEANS — New Orleans Mayor LaToya Cantrell said Monday that she has chosen Anne Kirkpatrick, a former chief of police in Spokane and Oakland, Calif., to head the New Orleans Police Department, a nomination subject to the approval of the City Council.
+NEW ORLEANS (AP) — New Orleans Mayor LaToya Cantrell said Monday that she has chosen Anne Kirkpatrick, a former chief of police in Spokane, Washington, and Oakland, California, to head the New Orleans Police Department, a nomination subject to the approval of the City Council.

 Kirkpatrick, if approved, would be the permanent replacement for Shaun Ferguson, who retired from the job last year.
 The post has been held on an interim basis by Michelle Woodfork, a longtime veteran of the New Orleans department, who had also applied for the job.